Proceso a Mariana Pineda

 Proceso a Mariana Pineda is a Spanish historical drama television miniseries directed by Rafael Moreno Alba, starring Pepa Flores in the leading role of Mariana Pineda.
 It aired on TVE1 in 1984.

 Premise

-Set in Granada in 1831, the plot is a dramatisation of the last days of Mariana Pineda, a female champion of the Liberal cause, a detractor of monarchical absolutism, executed by garrote vil during the Ominous Decade after refusing to betray her partners.
+Set in Granada in 1831, the plot is a dramatisation of the last days of Mariana Pineda, a female champion of the Liberal cause, a detractor of monarchical absolutism, executed by garrote vil during the Ominous Decade after refusing to betray her accomplices in exchange for leniency.